-The interior of the tooth where pulp and nerves are located is called the root canal.
+The root canal is in the interior of the tooth.
+This is the location of the pulp and nerves.
 Infection and decay can infiltrate the canal and quickly cause deterioration.
 A root canal procedure is used to save a tooth from extraction, which can occur if the infection is severe.
-Patients may believe that a root canal is a painful procedure, but root canals alleviate pain caused by infection.
-This is among the most common general dental treatments today.
+Dr. Brock Hyder is a general and restorative dentist in Payette, ID that offer root canal therapy to patients who suffer from painful infections.

 Signs that a root canal is needed:

 - Tooth pain

 A root canal procedure is actually very simple and routine.
 It has a bad reputation for being very painful however the pain is from the infection, not the procedure.
 To begin, Dr. Hyder will numb the area around the tooth.
 Then he will drill a small hole in the back of the tooth.
 Using a special tooth, he will remove the infected pulp from inside the tooth.
 Next Dr. Hyder will thoroughly clean the chamber.
 Filling the tooth with a biocomposite material to give it strength is the last step.

 After most root canals, Dr. Hyder will recommend a dental crown.
 This is to give the tooth extra strength, protect it from further decay and damage, and make it look aesthetically pleasing.
 The crown will be custom fit and color matched to blend in with your natural teeth.
 A tooth crown is like a cap because it completely encases the tooth to support its long term health.

 Root Canal FAQs

 What does a root canal feel like?

 Root canals are often compared to dental fillings, which are Anesthesia that is used to numb the area makes the procedure painless.
 Your tooth may feel numb for several hours after your root canal.